-In Belgium, France, and Italy, by contrast, unions are politically divided and industrial relations were traditionally highly conflictual - with a correspondingly large role for state intervention in the wage setting process.
+In Belgium, France and Italy, in contrast, unions are politically divided and industrial relations were traditionally highly conflictual, with a correspondingly large role for state intervention in the wage setting process.
 In the 1970s, however, intervention had failed to control wage-push inflation an all three countries.
-From the early 1980s onward, Belgian governments were finally able to impose effective wage restraint - but only at the price of an increasing compression of wage scales.
-In France, by contrast, private sector unions were nearly destroyed by legislation that was intended to facilitate plant-level worker participation.
-Since the state also ceased to intervene in collective bargaining, private-sector wage negotiations have become extremely decentralized and settlements are highly differentiated.
+From the early 1980s onward, Belgian governments were finally able to impose effective wage restraint but only at the price of an increasing compression of wage scales.
+In France, in contrast, private sector unions were nearly destroyed by legislation that was intended to facilitate plant-level worker participation.
+Since the state also ceased to intervene in collective bargaining, private-sector wage negotiations have become extremely decentralised and settlements highly differentiated.
 Nevertheless, the state still legislates on working conditions and working hours, and it also continues to define statutory minimum wages.
-However, in both countries government intervention cannot substitute for lack of organized cooperation that would facilitate "productivity coalitions" between management and organized labor at the level of industries and individual firms.
-In Italy, finally, the state was never strong enough to exercise control over the wage-setting process, but in contrast to France, unions remained strong, and in the 1990s they were finally willing and able to coordinate their bargaining strategies with a view to the macro-economic requirements of European monetary integration.
-In the process, Italian industrial relations have also become transformed in ways that approximate the "corporatist" model.
+However, in both countries, government intervention cannot substitute for a lack of organised cooperation that would facilitate 'productivity coalitions' between management and organised labour at the level of industries and individual firms.
+In Italy, finally, the state was never strong enough to exercise control over the wage-setting process but, in contrast to France, unions remained strong, and in the 1990s they were finally willing and able to coordinate their bargaining strategies with a view to the macro-economic requirements of European monetary integration.
+In the process, Italian industrial relations have also become transformed in ways that approximate to the 'corporatist' model.

-With regard to sheltered sector employment (ISIC 6+9), all Continental countries are below the OECD average (Table 2)[24] - which in part reflects the generally low levels of public sector employment.
-Focusing more narrowly on private services in ISIC 6, it appears that Austria and the Netherlands are somewhat above, and France, Belgium, Italy, and Germany, significantly below the OECD average (Table 4).
-As was pointed out above, an explanation for this generally poor performance is provided by the fact that Continental welfare states have traditionally relied not on general taxation but on social insurance contributions from workers and employers to pay for social expenditures - which are particularly damaging in their effect on the less productive private services.
-In this regard, the position of Austria as an extreme positive outlier (Figure 5 and Figure 7) remains a puzzle that is probably not completely explained by above-average employment in tourism.
-The Netherlands by contrast seem to have benefited from the fact that social security contributions were integrated into the income-tax schedule in 1990.[25]
+With regard to sheltered sector employment (ISIC 6+9), all Continental countries are below the OECD average which in part reflects the generally low levels of public sector employment.
+Focusing more narrowly on private services in ISIC 6, it appears that Austria and the Netherlands are somewhat above, and France, Belgium, Italy, and Germany, significantly below the OECD average.
+As was pointed out above, an explanation for this generally poor performance is provided by the fact that Continental welfare states have traditionally relied not on general taxation but on social insurance contributions from workers and employers to pay for social expenditures.
+These are particularly damaging in their effect on the less productive private services.
+The position of Austria as an extreme positive outlier remains a puzzle that is probably not completely explained by above average employment in tourism.
+The Netherlands, by contrast, seem to have benefited from the fact that social security contributions were integrated into the income-tax schedule in 1990.

 In addition, several of the factors that constrain private service employment in the Scandinavian countries are also present in Continental welfare states.
-In most countries (except for Italy), relatively generous social assistance and incomemaintaining benefits for the unemployed have the effect of raising the reservation wages of job seekers in the private sector.
+In most countries (except for Italy), relatively generous social assistance and income maintaining benefits for the unemployed have the effect of raising the reservation wages of job seekers in the private sector.
 At the same time, employment is highly regulated, dismissals are expensive, and firms hesitate to start hiring in the face of uncertain demand in their product markets.
-In Belgium, Germany, and the Netherlands, wage scales are also compressed by minimum wage legislation or by the solidaristic wage policies pursued by strong unions (Table 6).
-In Austria, by contrast, very high wage differentials seem to favor private service employment.[26]
+In Belgium, Germany, and the Netherlands, wage scales are also compressed by minimum wage legislation or by the solidaristic wage policies pursued by strong unions.
+In Austria, in contrast, very high wage differentials seem to favour private service employment.